 South of Numazu starts Izu Peninsula is blessed with an abundance of scenic attractions including Mount Fuji, numerous hot springs, beautifully viewable with the Surugawan bay in between, verdant Sembon-matsubara area, Kanukiyama hill and Kanogawa river flowing through the city.
-Enjoy Miho Peninsula with its Hagoromo Pine, Bon-fire Noh Play, Natural History Museum, Shimizu Marine Activities Center, Miho Lighthouse and Miho no Matsubara (Miho Pine Grove).
-Numazu Port Large Water Gate with Observatory - 30m high, you can enjoy the panorama view of Mt.
+Enjoy Miho Peninsula with its Hagoromo Pine, Bon-fire Noh Play, Natural History Museum, Shimizu Marine Activities Center, Miho Lighthouse, and Miho no Matsubara (Miho Pine Grove).
+Numazu Port Large Water Gate with Observatory – 30m high, you can enjoy the panorama view of Mt.
 Fuji and Suruga Bay.
 Ose Peninsula in Suruga bay is most well-known since long ago, where you can view Mt.
 Fuji.
-Mihama Peninsula that extended from Heda Port overlooking Mt.Fuji is also crowded with many swimmers in summer.
-Also visit beautiful park and the old architectural houses - Numazu Imperial Villa Memorial Park, Cape Ose, Senbon Matsubara, Izu Mito Sea Paradise, open-air natural hot spring baths and outdoor activities.
+Mihama Peninsula which extended from Heda Port overlooking Mt.Fuji is also crowded with many swimmers in summer.
+Also visit the beautiful parks and the old architectural houses – Numazu Imperial Villa Memorial Park, Cape Ose, Senbon Matsubara, Izu Mito Sea Paradise, open-air natural hot spring baths, and outdoor activities.

 Located at Numazu city (Numazu-shi) is a city at the northern end of the Izu Peninsula, which is a leisure destination known for its numerous hot springs.
-Mount Fuji, Japan's tallest mountain, may also be seen from Numazu on clear days.
+Mount Fuji, Japan’s tallest mountain, may also be seen from Numazu on clear days.
 Enjoy Izu Mito Sea Paradise (Nakanoshima Aquarium) which houses whale sharks and minke whales and boasts a world-class record of achievement.
-You can cruise Mito Bay aboard a charming dolphin shaped excursion boat, affording up close views of Mount Fuji from the sea.
+You can cruise Mito Bay aboard a charming dolphin-shaped excursion boat, affording up-close views of Mount Fuji from the sea.
 The seashore of Nishiizu Mito-hama beach (Mito-hama bay in Numazu city) overlooking Mt.Fuji and Suruga Bay is in front of Izu Mito Sea Paradise also breathtaking.
 Ganyudo Ferryboat takes you from Senbon Beach to Shige Beach for exploring the Numazu literary experience.
 Get on board and enjoy a taste of good old Japan.

 Mishima city (Mishima-shi)

 Located at the top of Izu Peninsula and in the foothills of Mount Fuji.
-Mishima is the gateway to Middle Izu and West Caost of the peninsula, from Tokyo by JR's Tokaido Express Trunk train.
+Mishima is the gateway to Middle Izu and West Coast of the peninsula, from Tokyo by JR’s Tokaido Express Trunk train.
 The city is the starting station to Shuzenjicho Town, the turminal station of Izu Hakone Railway train.
 The lava flow coming from Mt.
 Fuji formed the land in northern Mishima, at the same time bringing in spring water and many other blessings.

 Izunokuni city (Izunokuni-shi)